flutter/website/src/community/china.md

 ## Configure your machine to publish your package

-If you receive errors when attempting to publish your package, try one of the following solutions:
+Before publishing your packages to pub.dev, reset your environments to defaults to complete the process:

   {% comment %}
   From https://github.com/flutter/website/pull/9338#discussion_r1328077020